Liover Peguero Preview, Player Props: Pirates vs. Royals

-The Pittsburgh Pirates and Liover Peguero (.286 slugging percentage over his past 10 games, including one homer), take on starting pitcher Zack Greinke and the Kansas City Royals at Kauffman Stadium, Monday at 8:10 PM ET.
+The Pittsburgh Pirates, including Liover Peguero (.176 batting average in his past 10 games), take on starting pitcher Cole Ragans and the Kansas City Royals at Kauffman Stadium, Tuesday at 8:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Cubs.
+He had a hitless showing in his last game (0-for-3) against the Royals.

 Liover Peguero Game Info & Props vs. the Royals